What can my child do on their own, if only I let them?

 Funnel for dirty water jug to help catch the water

-Basket Labels (text made with Cricut joy)
+Basket Labels (text made with Cricut Joy)

 IKEA Soap Dispenser (spray painted black)